jasonearly/jasonearly.github.io/_posts/2017-01-29-protecting-your-digital-privacy.md

 date:   2017-01-29
 categories: archive digital privacy
 excerpt: "Sharing steps showing how to protect your digital privacy"
+description: "Learn practical tips for protecting your digital privacy in a connected world.
+Safeguard personal data and stay secure online with actionable strategies."
 ---

 This has been a terrible weekend for Americans.